Mera Peak Climbing

 Overview of Mera Peak Climbing

 Mera Peak is the most popular and permitted trekking peak and lies south of Everest.
 The trail to the summit consists of two valleys, Hinku and Hongu Drangkas.
-We choose the best season and have made the best itinerary for Mera Peak Climbing.
+We chose the best season and made the best Mera Peak Climbing itinerary.
 The heavily wooded and watershed valleys make the peak venturing to experience the amalgamation of snow, forests, and the valley.
 Nepal has showcased the pristine and serene beauty of nature.

 Mera Peak Climbing Highlights